 #1 Use a Polarizer

-This filter is particularly useful when photographing on partly cloudy days, such as in the image below:
+This filter is particularly useful when photographing on partly cloudy days, such as in the image below.

 During those conditions, a polarizer does a great job increasing the contrast in the sky and making it ‘pop’.

-Just keep in mind that a polarizer increases the overall saturation and slightly darkens the image by 1.5-2 stops.
+Remember that a polarizer increases the overall saturation and slightly darkens the image by 1.5-2 stops.
 That means you’ll need to make adjustments to your shutter speed, aperture, and/or ISO (known as The Exposure Triangle)

 #2 Avoid Photographing Rivers and Water During Daytime

-Rivers, streams, lakes, and other wet surfaces have a strong glare when the sun is high in the sky and there are no clouds to block it.
-This can be quite distracting in an image and it is hard to correct in post-processing.
+Rivers, streams, lakes, and other wet surfaces have a strong glare when the sun is high in the sky, and there are no clouds to block it.
+This can be quite distracting in an image, and it is hard to correct in post-processing.

 #3 Don’t Take Cloudy Days for Granted